socialvibe/truex-ad-renderer-web-integration/DOCS.md

 The host app code will still need to parse out the ad response, detect when a TrueX ad is supposed to display, pause the stream, instantiate `TruexAdRenderer`, and handle any events emitted by the renderer code.

 It will also need to handle skipping ads in the current ad pod, if it is notified to do so.

+### Supported Platforms

+The TruexAdRender runs on any modern web browser, so mobile and desktop platforms are naturally supported.

+For connected tv platforms such as smart TVs and gaming consoles, the following platforms are supported:
+* Comcast X1 / Flex
+* Fire TV / Android TV
+* Vizio Smartcast
+* LG WebOS
+* Samsung Tizen
+* PS4, PS5
+* XboxOne

 ## Product Flows